Dialectical Behavior Therapy (DBT)

 While DBT is widely recognized as the gold standard for treating Borderline Personality Disorder (BPD), suicide and self harm, it has also been proven effective for various other conditions including depression, anxiety, substance abuse, OCD, PTSD, and eating disorders.
 Our team is experts in these fields and have dedicated themselves to providing the highest standard of therapy.
 The treatment is evidence based which means it has been rigorously studied to show that there are positive outcomes.
 DBT, and Marsha Linehan, has set the standard for science and research within the mental health field.

-For more information on DBT please visit the FAQ session under the Patient Information tab, and to review core research and research updates on DBT, please visit: https://behavioraltech.org/resources/faqs/dialectical-behavior-therapy-dbt/
+To review core research and research updates on DBT, please visit: https://behavioraltech.org/resources/faqs/dialectical-behavior-therapy-dbt/

 For more information about DBT for adolescents, please check out our blog.